Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Broader scope

 \textit{Comparison with Hallin et al.}~\cite{hallin2020fully}: In the recent work~\cite{hallin2020fully}, a basic version of the rank Hotelling $T^2$ statistic $\rhsc$ was presented in passing in~\cite[Page 25]{hallin2020fully} for the special case when the reference distribution is spherical uniform and for a specific choice of the set $\{\bh_1^d,\ldots ,\bh_N^d\}$, such that $\sum_{i=1}^N \bh_i^d=\bzr$ (a slightly stringent requirement that may be hard to satisfy for generic sequences).
 However, the authors did not study its theoretical properties, such as consistency and asymptotic efficiency.
 Our results, when applied to the special case proposed in~\cite{hallin2020fully}, imply the consistency of their corresponding test (see~\cref{theo:rhconsis},~Propositions~\ref{prop:conloc}~and~\ref{prop:conlocontam}), and can be used to derive explicit ARE expressions (see~\cref{theo:locpowermain1}) and, most importantly, lower bounds for the AREs (see Theorems~\ref{prop:areind}~and~\ref{prop:areell}).

 In this section, we will focus on the ARE results that can be obtained for the special case presented in~\cite{hallin2020fully} and highlight some of the additional benefits to be gained by adopting our general framework.
 In fact, for the particular case proposed in~\cite{hallin2020fully}, our arguments directly imply the lower bound in~\cref{prop:areell}-(1).
-The conclusion in~\cref{prop:areell}-(2) also follows if the statistic in~\cite{hallin2020fully} is transformed using the van der Waerden score, given below:
+The conclusion in~\cref{prop:areell}-(2) also follows if the statistic in~\cite{hallin2020fully} is transformed using the van der Waerden score, given in~\eqref{eq:vanscore}.

-Here $F_{\chi_d}(\cdot)$ is the distribution function of a $\sqrt{\chi_d^2}$ random variable.
 The corresponding conclusion is formalized in the following proposition. \begin{prop} Consider the same assumptions as in~\cref{prop:areell} and recall the definition of $\fel$.
 Suppose the reference distribution $\nu$ is the spherical uniform and $\bJ(\cdot)$ is the van der Waerden score function in~\eqref{eq:vanscore} (same combination as discussed in~\cite{hallin2020fully}).
 Then,

 where equality holds if and only if $\bX\sim\mathcal{N}(\bt,\Sigma)$ for some $\bt\in\R^d$ and positive definite $\Sigma$. \end{prop}